Four Ideas for Getting Interviews via the Hidden Job Market

 • Your “pitch” that states what you want to do and your value to an organization.

-• List the names of up to 25 organizations where you want to work at the bottom of the email.
+• List the names of up to 25 organizations where you want to work at the bottom of the email, if these organizations may be known to the recipients (it jogs their memory about who they know).

-• Ask your network for contacts in any part of any of the organizations listed.
+• Ask your network for contacts in any part of any of the organizations listed, or similar organizations.

 My clients do this all the time with great results.
-One client sent an email telling her entire network about her job search and her interest in leading a Financial Planning and Analysis group within Pharma.
+One client sent an email telling her entire network about her job search and her interest in leading a Financial Planning and Analysis group within the Media sector.
 Interestingly, the people she least expected to help her responded with the best leads.
-In one case, her neighbor’s husband’s brother’s wife’s put her in touch with the CFO in a pharma company, which led to an interview.
-And all because she included his neighbor in this email.
+In one case, her neighbor’s husband’s brother’s wife’s put her in touch with the CFO in at a global media company, which led to an interview.
+And all because she included her neighbor in this email.

-3. Re-contact your network at least once a month to remind them of your search, so that you are top of mind should an opportunity arise.
+3. Re-contact your network every 3-6 weeks to remind them of your search, so that you are top of mind should an opportunity arise.

 For example, you could update your LinkedIn status or send individual emails.
 The text for an individual email could be as simple as “Hope you’re doing well.
 Thanks again for meeting with me last month.
 Thought I would update you on my status.
 While I am having conversations with many technology companies in the NYC vicinity, your company continues to remain a top choice.
-If there is any additional information that I can provide that could help move the process forward, please let me know.”
+If I can help you in any way, including connecting you to people in my network, please let me know.”
 Other options to keep top of mind: send a link to a useful article, or send an email with subject line “additional thoughts.”

 4. Use LinkedIn to get informational meetings that could lead to interviews.